redhat-developer/kam/docs/journey/day2/README.md

 * `environments/new-env/apps/app-bus/services/bus/base/config`

 Similar to the Day 1 example, we will just deploy a dummy nginxinc image.
-The following files should be added to `config` folder.
+The following files should be added to `config` folder:

 * `100-deployment.yaml`